vualidon/ColiVara/readme.md

-# ColiVara = COntextualized Late Interaction Vision Augmented Retrieval API
+# ColiVara
+**State of the Art Retrieval - with a delightful developer experience**

 [![codecov](https://codecov.io/gh/tjmlabs/ColiVara/branch/main/graph/badge.svg)](https://codecov.io/gh/tjmlabs/ColiVara) [![Tests](https://github.com/tjmlabs/ColiVara/actions/workflows/test.yml/badge.svg)](https://github.com/tjmlabs/Colivara/actions/workflows/test.yml)

 [![Discord](https://dcbadge.limes.pink/api/server/https://discord.gg/DtGRxWuj8y)](https://discord.gg/DtGRxWuj8y)

-**State of the Art Retrieval - with a delightful developer experience**

 Colivara is a suite of services that allows you to store, search, and retrieve documents based on their **_visual_** embedding.
 ColiVara has state of the art retrieval performance on both text and visual documents, offering superior multimodal understanding and control.

-It is a web-first implementation of the ColPali paper using ColQwen2 as the LLM model.
+It is a web-first implementation of the **ColPali** paper using ColQwen2 as the LLM model.
 It works exactly like RAG from the end-user standpoint - but using vision models instead of chunking and text-processing for documents.

-No OCR, no text extraction, no broken tables, or missing images.
-What you see, is what you get.
+**No OCR, no text extraction, no broken tables, or missing images.
+What you see, is what you get.**

 ### Cloud Quickstart: